|

 masturbation) does not lead you towards

-love because its a defilement of love.
+love because it’s a defilement of love.
 Masturbation makes your own

 body into an object